sjoblomj/jorsys/content/formats/mpq/index.md

         00000001h: File CRC32s.
         00000002h: File timestamps.
         00000004h: File MD5s.
-08h: int32(BlockTableEntries) CRC32s :   CRC32s of the (uncompressed) file data for each block in the archive.g
+08h: int32(BlockTableEntries) CRC32s :   CRC32s of the (uncompressed) file data for each block in the archive.
                                          Omitted if the archive does not have CRC32s.
 FILETIME(BlockTableEntries) Timestamps : Timestamps for each block in the archive.
-The format is that of theg
+The format is that of the
                                          Windows FILETIME structure.
 Omitted if the archive does not have timestamps.
-MD5(BlockTableEntries) MD5s :            MD5s of the (uncompressed) file data for each block in the archive.g
+MD5(BlockTableEntries) MD5s :            MD5s of the (uncompressed) file data for each block in the archive.
                                          Omitted if the archive does not have MD5s.
 ```